GoogleChrome/ip-protection/Masked-Domain-List.md

 picadmedia.com                                   | Vibrant Media                                                  | Not Impacted By Script Blocking vibrantmedia.com                                 | Vibrant Media                                                  | Not Impacted By Script Blocking vic-m.co                                         | VicinityMedia                                                  | Not Impacted By Script Blocking
-vidazoo.com                                      | Vidazoo                                                        | Not Impacted By Script Blocking
 videoamp.com                                     | VideoAmp                                                       | Not Impacted By Script Blocking
-vi.ai                                            | VideoIntelligence                                              | Not Impacted By Script Blocking
 vidoomy.com                                      | Vidoomy                                                        | Not Impacted By Script Blocking
 viewbix.com                                      | Viewbix                                                        | Not Impacted By Script Blocking
 vimeo.com                                        | Vimeo                                                          | Not Impacted By Script Blocking